ONE Championship Edition' Now Streaming on Netflix

 ONE Championship Edition’ Now Streaming on Netflix

-SingaporeAnd the February 1, 2022 /PRNewswire/ — ONE Championship™ (ONE) today announced that its critically acclaimed unscripted reality television show, “The Apprentice: Tournament Edition 1” Now available to Netflix subscribers in over 150 countries* worldwide.
+Singaporeand the February 1, 2022 /PRNewswire/ — ONE Championship™ (ONE) today announced that its critically acclaimed unscripted reality television show, “The Apprentice: First Tournament” Now available to Netflix subscribers in over 150 countries* worldwide.

-The show is led by the President and CEO of the ONE Championship Chatree Situdtongwho built 1 billion US dollars Sports media empire next to his team.
+The show is led by the President and CEO of ONE Chatree Situdtongwho built 1 billion US dollars Sports media empire next to his team.

-“We are thrilled to share ‘The Apprentice: ONE Championship Edition’ with Netflix viewers around the world,” Situation† Join me on my mission to unleash the magnificence of the 16 candidates vying for the United States $250,000 A job offer and a unique opportunity to become my protector.
+“We are thrilled to share ‘The Apprentice: ONE Championship Edition’ with Netflix viewers around the world,” Situation† Join me on my mission to unleash the awesomeness of the 16 candidates vying for the USA $250,000 A job offer and a unique opportunity to become my own protector. †

 ** Data sources: Nielsen, IMDA, Kantar